aasourav/devOps-notes/kubernetes/service-account/README.md

 ```

 Note: You should only create a service account token `Secret` obj if you can't use the `TokenRequest` API to obtain a token.

+# Service account documentation paused.
+Have to learn more about it.